tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 # creative combinations

+- search for the pain point
+  - For example, seller got an unpermitted addition, doesn't make much money from the home, tired of dealing with tenants after many years.

+- ask question: "What do you need to walk away with?"

 - Jillian found a deal on a fourplex that she can buy for $80,000.
 The fourplex needs $20,000 in repairs, but Jillian has no money to fund them, so she comes up with a partnership with her family friend Grant.
 Grant finances the entire $20,000 repair bill and holding costs, while Jillian finances the rehab, takes care of the bills, and manages the property manager for the life of the partnership.

 - Roland acquired a 12-unit apartment complex for $1,000 per month in rent, with a debt-to-income ratio of 25%.
 After paying the monthly mortgage, he was left with $4,200 in cash flow.
 He was able to gather $50,000 from the bank by providing a 15% down payment and a 75% loan to value.